WintermindGroup/node-pmta/README.md

 ### Overview
 The `pmta` module includes all the classes and methods detailed in the Pmta C++ submission API.
 For more information on these methods consult the Pmta user guide or run doxygen to build local documentation.
+This module has been tested up to node version 6.10.2 on Debian 8.
+Your mileage may vary on other distros.
+Please file an issue if you find you can't build against a specific node version or distro.

 ### Prerequisites
 * [NodeJS v0.10+](http://www.nodejs.org)